-Careful research and development work are the foundations of great products – with continuous development, inspection and testing being the gold standard to keep the quality of our products at the highest level.
-Large-scale studies are often necessary to validate the effectiveness of our products under real conditions and to open up further fields of application.
+We see careful research and development as the foundation of innovative products.
+Large-scale studies are often necessary to validate the effectiveness of our products under real conditions.
 That is why we are continuously involved in research projects in cooperation with various companies, university departments and hospitals.

 Past and ongoing research projects

 Use of Dyphox® to reduce the transmission of germs in hospitals